AndrewClements84/TokenFlow.AI/README.md

 ### 💡 Overview

-**TokenFlow.AI** is a lightweight .NET library for **tokenization**, **chunking**, and **cost estimation** across modern large language models (LLMs) such as OpenAI GPT‑4o, Anthropic Claude, and Azure OpenAI.
+**TokenFlow.AI** is a lightweight .NET library for **tokenization**, **chunking**, and **cost estimation** across modern large language models (LLMs) such as OpenAI GPT-4o, Anthropic Claude, and Azure OpenAI.

-It provides accurate token counting, intelligent text splitting, cumulative usage tracking, and real‑time cost estimation for any AI‑driven application.
+It provides accurate token counting, intelligent text splitting, cumulative usage tracking, and real-time cost estimation for any AI-driven application.
 Now includes CLI utilities and performance benchmarking to support development workflows.

 ---

 ### 🧩 Key Features

-- 🔢 GPT‑style **token counting** for .NET
+- 🔢 GPT-style **token counting** for .NET
 - 🧱 Smart **text chunking** with configurable token limits and overlap
-- 💰 Real‑time **cost estimation** for prompt and completion usage
+- 💰 Real-time **cost estimation** for prompt and completion usage
 - 🧮 **TokenUsageTracker** — track cumulative token and cost usage across analyses
 - 🧩 Unified **TokenFlowClient** — analyze, chunk, and cost in one API
 - ⚙️ **CLI utilities (TokenFlow.Tools)** for quick token and cost analysis via terminal